fxlin/uva-os-main/docs/README.md

 ![alt text](Slide1.PNG)

-**World 2: Embedded**
+**Proto 2: Embedded**
     This OS resembles what you would see in an "embedded systems" course.
-In addition to World 1 features, it can run multiple tasks and preempt their execution.
+In addition to Proto 1 features, it can run multiple tasks and preempt their execution.
 However, everything still runs at EL1.

 <!-- ✅ Scheduler: cooperative & preemptive
 ✅ Memory allocator (simple)